 Recent studies2,15,16 have demonstrated that epigenetic information imbedded in cfDNA has the potential for predicting tumor’s tissue-of-origin.
-However, these studies are still rather qualitative.
+What’s more, we also demonstrated that tissue-of-origin derived methylation haplotypes were the third important contribution of the cancer plasma.
+However, quantitative evaluation of the prediction have not been performed yet.
 Here we asked whether a MHL-based framework and a set of targets derived from whole genome data would allow us to predict tissue-of-origin with quantifiable sensitivity and specificity, which is crucial for future clinical applications.
-[WE NEED TO DISCUSSION FIGURE 5A.
-HOW WERE THE REGIONS SHOWN IN FIGURE 5A IDENTIFIED?
-ARE THEY A SUBSET OF THE 1090 MHBS?] and RRBS normal and .
-We compiled 43 WGBS data sets for 10 human tissues that have high cancer incident rate, and identified a set of 1090 tissue-specific MHBs (Figure 5B).
+Comparing with the methylation haplotype between tumor originating tissues and cancer plasma, we found tumor specific methylation haplotypes could be identified in the cancer plasma, indicating tissue-specific MHL could be taken as the predictor for tissue-of-origin prediction for cancer plasma.
+We demonstrated the MHL of parts of tissues specific MHB could carry the tissue-of-origin characteristics in cancer plasma, tumor cell lines and tissue-of-origin while they are quite clear in normal plasma and WB.
+We compiled 43 WGBS and RRBS data sets for 10 human normal tissues that have high cancer incident rate, and identified a set of 1090 tissue-specific MHBs which could be applied to predict the tissue types for these 10 normal human tissues with excellent prediction performance.
+We tried to apply these or subset of these tissue-specific MHBs to predict the tissue-of-origin for the cancer plasma sample.
+With the preliminary exploration, we found at least 30 and 52 tissue-of-origin specific MHBs occurred in the samples of same origin while they are with low MHL in normal plasma and these MHL theoretically could indicate the tissue origin (Figure 5A).
 Using a random forest prediction model, we identified 52 predictors with the highest variable importance in the tissue-origin mapping for lung cancer plasma, colon cancer plasma and normal plasma samples (Supp.
 Table 11).
-Applying these predictors identified from human adult normal tissues to the full set of XXX plasma data from cancer patients and normal individual, we achieved a prediction sensitivity of 87.9%, 87.6% and 90.2% for the plasma from colon cancer, lung cancer and normal individuals (Figure 4DB).
-[A BIT THIN HERE.
-DO WE HAVE MORE TO SAY HERE?].
+Applying these predictors identified from human adult normal tissues to the full set of 89 plasma data from cancer patients and normal individual, we achieved a prediction sensitivity of 87.9%, 87.6% and 90.2% for the plasma from colorectal cancer, lung cancer and normal individuals (Figure 5B).
+In summary, we assemble a pipeline and demonstrate that tissue specific MHL can be used in the tissue prediction and meanwhile we identified a subset to be used in our cancer (CRC, LC) and normal plasma distinguish.

 Discussion

 DNA methylation between the adjacent CpGs are usually highly correlated.
-However, the distribution of the linkage disequilibrium were not well profiled.
+However, the distribution of the linkage disequilibrium was not well profiled.
 In the present study, we first investigate the linkage disequilibrium of the adjacent CpGs in the whole human genome in the normal tissue samples and defined a specific genomic regions called methylation haplotype blocks (MHB).
 We demonstrated MHB regions were widely dispensed in human genome, however, they were significantly enriched in some regulatory regions, such as enhancer, promoter while were significantly decreased in LAD, LOCKS regions.
 In the next step were proposed a metric titled as methylation haplotype load (MHL) which was used to measure the average methylation level weighted by the length of the sequencing fragment.
 We demonstrate MHL have more powerful ability to indicate both the methylation diversity and methylation level, simultaneously, compared with currently average methylation level in specific genomic region, methylation entropy17 as well as epi-polymorphism 18.
 Genome-wide analysis to the cancer tissue and plasmas from the cancer patients, we found MHL would be used as powerful predictor for tissue and development layer distinguish, cancer diagnosis as well as plasma origin tissue prediction.